MiguelMMota/web3-ctf/ethernaut/README.md

 3. by creating and funding a new contract `c2` and making it self-destruct, specifying that left-over funds should be moved to `c1`.
 This is the only option that works even if `c1` doesn't implement any functions from options 1 and 2.

 While this attack may seem innocuous at first glance, some protocols (particularly in the Defi space) depend on tightly-managed token balances.
 For example, forcing a transfer of a large amount of ETH to a lending protocol that uses ETH as collateral may devalue borrowers' collateral to such an extent that their positions become elligible for liquidation.

+---

+### 8: Vault Solution
+The unbreakable vault has a private password!
+Surely unbreakable.
+But **every** storage variable in our contract is stored and **visible** on chain.
+Attribute/Function visibility only applies to how these objects can interact with the contract and external contracts, and influence gas optimisations by the EVM.
+Since we are running our exercises on Sepolia ETH testnet, we can see the contract creation transaction on sepolia.etherscan.
+In the [State](https://sepolia.etherscan.io/tx/0x6cdd812e7d2fd94d62590b82c5604735fd2bb97473f95d8a39d4d7e1917e2fef#statechange) tab, we can see the updates to storage variables at address `0xA483DF2c9fEA5C9B33974B77e3D73E944bEAf559` (our vault address).
+The value at storage index 1 was changed to "A very strong secret password :)".
+Let's use that to crack open the vault.